TorX-Chat/torx-gtk4/README.md

 GSK_RENDERER=cairo build/torx-gtk4.exe
 ```

-#### License:
-To discourage pre-release distribution of unsafe builds, source code is currently licensed as follows: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

-#### Anti-Abandonware Clause:
-While this clause remains visible in this file, if the [libtorx](https://github.com/TorX-Chat/libtorx) repository becomes dormant for >180 days, without having been moved to a different public repository (such as Gitlab, etc) and subsequently maintained from there, all public repositories under [TorX-Chat](https://github.com/TorX-Chat/) shall be considered released under the terms of GNU General Public License 3.0, retroactive to the time of the last commit in [libtorx](https://github.com/TorX-Chat/libtorx).

 #### Contribution Agreement:
 All ideas, suggestions, issues, pull requests, contributions of any kind, etc, are gifted to the original TorX developer without condition nor consideration, for the purpose of improving the software, for the benefit of all users, current and future.